JoannaLapa/Muscode-app/README.md

 - Pixel Perfect Pro extension
 - [Squ](https://squoosh.app/editor) and [Photopea](https://www.photopea.com/) for pictures optimalizations

+Basic functionality

+User can:
+- add item to todolist
+- mark item as done
+- see how many items are marked as done
+- see the wishlist
+- edit the wishlist with price / sale price
+- see the % of sale price on the top right corner

+It is impossible to delete items from wishlist and change the photos

 Future development:

 - I installed Vitest and Cypress, because I would like to learn testing applications and it would be a good project for that